instaunit/instaunit/README.md

-# Instaunit

-### Instaunit runs your tests against HTTP and Websocket APIs.
+# Instaunit tests your HTTP and Websocket APIs

-It makes managing your tests simple and declarative.
+Instaunit makes building tests simple and declarative.
 And since tests and documentation are naturally maintained in parallel, Instaunit combines these two highly-related tasks into one: descriptions can be added to your tests to automatically generate documentation of your endpoints.

 ## Describing Tests